 What does a Physiotherapist do?

-The role of a physiotherapist is to localise the cause of pains, chronic conditions, or restrictions to movement through physical assessments in order to implement treatment plans catered to the individual.
+The role of the physiotherapist is to identify the cause of pain or dysfunction and assess movement patterns in order to form a treatment plan individualised to the client.

 What professional training do Physiotherapists have?

 Physiotherapists will have a Bachelor degree in Physiotherapy which is either a three or four year university course.
 Some physiotherapists also complete further study at Masters level to specialise in a focused field.